Wisconsin Gov. Evers defeats foe he called democracy threat

 “I think the state of Wisconsin is in a good position right now,” Drifka said.
 “And I didn't hear a lot of substance from Michels on what he was actually going to do.”

-Vasyl Ovod, 41, a construction worker who described himself as conservative, voted for Michels at the same polling place.
-Ovod said he emigrated from Ukraine 17 years ago and things have gotten harder.

-“When we came, it was much different,” he said.
-“I could even make more money.
-Gas was low.
-Now I feel like everything is going wrong.
-You feel this, you know?”

-Evers won in 2018 by a little more than a percentage point, and history was not on his side for a second term.
-He was trying to become the first Wisconsin governor in 32 years who was the same party as the sitting president to win reelection in a midterm.
+Evers won in 2018 by a little more than a percentage point, and he held a 3-point lead based on preliminary results this year.
+Evers became the first Wisconsin governor in 32 years who was the same party as the sitting president to win reelection in a midterm.

-Michels, 59, co-owns Michels Corporation with his brothers and claimed that he is "not a politician."
-He previously ran for U.S. Senate in 2004, losing to then-Sen. Russ Feingold.

 Learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.